Sparksbox

 The Insurance Policy Exclusion Wave

 If deepfake fraud becomes prevalent enough, do liability insurers drop coverage for verification failures?
-Some insurers are already adding deepfake-specific exclusions to policies.
-Others are raising premiums.
-A few are requiring proof of anti-deepfake detection before they'll insure you.
+Some insurers are likely to ask sharper underwriting questions about detection capability, verification logs, fraud controls, and escalation processes.

 This means the cost of compliance isn't just internal anymore.
 It's transferred to insurance.
 And insurance companies aren't going to absorb deepfake losses.
 They'll push it back to the regulated company, which will push it to customers through fees.